 There are different ways to create contacts in HubSpot:

-- If you're moving from another CRM with existing contacts, you can import them to HubSpot.
+- If you're moving from another CRM with existing contacts or have contact data in a spreadsheet, you can import them to HubSpot.

 - When a new visitor fills in and submits a HubSpot form, a contact record for their email address will automatically be created in HubSpot.